silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

 - All persons are required to wear appropriate masks whenever they are within FEUP premises.
 - Desinfection materials will be provided for students to clean their keyboard and mouse when using a FEUP computer in class.
-	- Besides the personal protection materials offered at FEUP, students are feel free to bring their own desinfectants if they want.
+	- Besides the personal protection materials that will be offered at FEUP, students are free to bring their own pocket desinfectants as well.

 ### Classes: Remote or in person?